maarten-vandeperre/clean-architecture-software-sample-project/README.md

 TODO

 ## Extract (Knative) microservices (Quarkus) from monolith (Spring Boot)
-At the beginning of your project, you often don't know (and you should not know it upfront) if you would optimize with serverless functions or not.
+At the start of a project, it's often uncertain (and it's actually preferable not to know upfront) whether serverless optimization will be necessary.
-What you can do, is start a clean architecture based monolith or miniservice, deploy it, test it, and if needed, optimize it by exposing it serverless if it seems to be an added value.
-Within the sample project, you can have a look: the monolith (i.e., monolith-configuration-springboot) is split into three microservices (i.e., account, address and person service).
-These can be served serverless or as a default Kubernetes deployment.
-Notice that only the configuration modules differ: usecases and dataproviders modules are reused.
-If you now would like to split the READ operations to the default way of hosting and the CREATE/UPDATE/DELETE operations via serverless, you can even split the configuration classes further.
-Notice that this can be done within a short time frame, so clean architecture allows you to perform this **after** the main project is written **and** when you see added value in splitting it.
+What you can do is begin with a clean architecture-based monolith or mini-service, deploy it, test it, and then, if required, optimize it by leveraging serverless functionality if it proves to be advantageous.

+In the sample project, you can observe this approach.
+The initial monolith (i.e., monolith-configuration-springboot) is divided into three microservices
+(i.e., account, address, and person services).
+These microservices can be served in a serverless manner or as standard Kubernetes deployments.
+It's important to note that the configuration modules are the only components that differ, while the use cases and data providers modules are reused.

+If you wish to separate the READ operations to the default hosting method and handle the CREATE/UPDATE/DELETE operations via serverless, you can further divide the configuration classes.
+This separation can be accomplished within a relatively short timeframe.
+Clean architecture allows you to make these adjustments **after** the main project has been developed, **when** you identify the added value in splitting it.

-Next to that, you can as well use such a setup to make your testing life easier: run integration tests on the monolith, so that you don't have to worry about orchestration locally, go with mini- or microservices to a test environment on which you can run end-to-end testing (i.e., regression testing) and later on again, if needed) split it even further down and extend it with serverless functionality.
+Furthermore, this setup can simplify your testing process.
+You can run integration tests on the monolith, alleviating the need for local orchestration concerns.
+Then, you can transition to mini- or microservices in a test environment for end-to-end testing (i.e., regression testing).
+Finally, if necessary, you can further partition the system and incorporate serverless functionality.

+Overall, clean architecture provides flexibility to adapt and optimize your application architecture as you progress, rather than having to make all these decisions upfront.
 ## Knative versus AWS Lambda and Azure Functions
-When you say "serverless", you often think about Knative, AWS Lambda, Azure Functions (and the Google alternative, but for the sake of ease, this is left out in this text).
-You then see these as alternatives for each other.
-But are they truly alternatives of each other?
-In my opinion, focused on Clean Architecture, they're not: Knative lives in the Kubernetes landscape and could be seen as within the "core" layer of your platform (here the platform/infrastructure becomes the variant of an application in the Clean Architecture model).
-The AWS Lambdas, Azure Functions, ... are playing on the infra side of the platform and are highly optimized to play with their file storage, triggers, ....
-How I would map these then on a Clean Architecture based architecture is by going back to the onion layer we saw before (see image below): AWS Lambda, Azure Functions, ... injected into the core, and being part of the infrastructure/dataproviders layer and Knative in the core as a vendor-agnostic core layer: you can shift it to on prem, from AWS to Google, from Google to Azure, ..., in the core layer, no changes would be required, only in the infrastructure layer: hence, were compliant with the Clean Architecture philosophy.
+When discussing "serverless," the common associations are Knative, AWS Lambda, Azure Functions (and the Google alternative, although not mentioned here for simplicity).
+These technologies are often perceived as alternatives to one another.
+However, from a Clean Architecture perspective, I don't consider them as direct alternatives.

+In my view, focused on Clean Architecture principles, Knative exists within the Kubernetes ecosystem and can be seen as part of the "core" layer of your platform.
+Here, the platform/infrastructure itself becomes a variant of an application within the Clean Architecture model.
+On the other hand, AWS Lambdas, Azure Functions, and similar technologies operate on the infrastructure side of the platform.
+They are specifically optimized to work with file storage, triggers, and other related functionalities.

+To map these serverless technologies to a Clean Architecture-based architecture, I revert to the onion layer concept we previously discussed (see image below).
+AWS Lambda, Azure Functions, and similar solutions are injected into the core layer, becoming part of the infrastructure/data providers layer.
+Knative, on the other hand, resides within the core layer as a vendor-agnostic component.
+This means that you can shift it from on-premises to AWS, from AWS to Google, or from Google to Azure without requiring changes in the core layer.
+The modifications would only be needed in the infrastructure layer.
+Therefore, this approach aligns with the principles of Clean Architecture.
 ![Knative versus AWS Lambda and Azure Functions](images/serverless.jpg "Knative versus AWS Lambda and Azure Functions")

 ## Contributing